Spectral-inspired Operator Learning with Limited Data and Unknown Physics: Experimental Details

 All experiments were conducted on a single NVIDIA A100 GPU (80GB) with an Intel(R) Xeon(R) Platinum 8380 CPU (2.30GHz, 64 cores).
 For 2D cases, models were trained for 20000 iterations, while for 3D cases, 5000 iterations were used.
 We adopt a OneCycle learning rate scheduler with a maximum learning rate selected from $\{0.01,0.001\}$, scheduled over the entire training horizon.

 During training, we randomly sample a starting position along each trajectory.
 From this state, the model first evolves forward $n$ steps without gradients (warm-up), where $n$ is randomly sampled from $\{0,\ldots,n_1\}$ at each iteration, and then predicts the following $n_2$ steps with gradients, which are compared against the ground truth.
-For physics-encoded methods, we fix $n_1=4$ and $n_2=8$; for data-driven methods, due to their larger effective step size, we set $n_1=2$ and $n_2=2$.
+We fix $n_1=4$ and $n_2=8$.
 This scheme provides stable backpropagation and encourages the models to generalize across different rollout horizons~\citep{brandstetter2022message}.